Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Can I use my own payment processor with Toast?

 No. Toast requires you to use Toast Payments.
-This is one of the biggest complaints about the system — you can’t shop for better rates or use an existing merchant account.
-If processor flexibility matters to you, look at TouchBistro or a traditional POS that supports third-party processing.
+This is one of the biggest complaints about the system.
+You can’t shop for better rates or use an existing merchant account.
+If processor flexibility matters to you, look at a traditional POS that supports third-party processing.

 What is Toast's payment processing rate?